Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 tlsverify: false
 ~~~

-##### Tasks file
+##### tasks/main.yaml
-This is the mechanics for the image name builder, For each image in a list, it builds the full image name (registry, optional manufacturer, image name, and version tag).
-If a version is not specified, it uses a default fallback value defined in the defaults file.
+This is the mechanics for the image name builder, since we often want to pull multiple images we want to treat each image as an item in a list we overrode in our define in our playbook.
+This task runs once per item, tach image is treated as an item in a list, it builds the full image name (registry, optional manufacturer, image name, and version tag).
 ~~~yaml
 ---
 - name: Pull container images